freenas/freenas-docs/userguide/jails.rst

    make install clean

-Since this port has configurable options, the first time this command is run, the configure screen shown in
+This port has configurable options.
+The first time this command is run, the configure screen shown in
 :numref:`Figure %s <config_set_audiotag_fig>`
 is displayed: